-5.13 The highest priority of the local community in determining where in - or adjacent to - the village this growth should be located, was to encourage the reuse of available brownfield land.
-This would not only address existing amenity issues of the brownfield land but also avoid the need to identify green field sites on the edge of the village, all of which are sensitive in the local landscape.
+In deciding where it is most appropriate to amend the boundary, the Parish Council undertook a detailed site assessment process.
+This document, known as the Site Assessment Report, has been submitted alongside the WPNP and explains the reasoning behind the residential site selection.
+One of the sites favoured through this process is located on part-brownfield land.
+Re-use of brownfield land was a priority of the local community as it would not only address existing amenity issues of the brownfield land but also avoid the need to identify green field sites on the edge of the village, all of which are sensitive in the local landscape.
+Provision has therefore been made in the redrawing of the boundary to include the only available brownfield site on the edge of the village at Springfield Industrial Estate (see Policy 2 below).

-5.14 Provision has therefore been made in the redrawing of the boundary to include the only available brownfield site on the edge of the village at Springfield Industrial Estate (see Policy 2 below).
-Additional provision has been made in the redrawing of the boundary to incorporate the other allocated sites (see policy map H below).
+5.14 The Parish Council and local community, in their assessment of sites (see Site assessment Report) made available by landowners for consideration by the WNP, also favoured very small sites for new housing, leading to the redrawing of the boundary to incorporate the other allocated sites (see policy map H below).

-Plan H: WPNP Policies Map - Revised Development Boundaries
+Plan H: WNP Policies Map - Revised Development Boundaries